UltraMessaging/mon_self/README.md

 ## Quickstart

 You can build and run the enclosed programs using the "tst.sh" script.

-The "mon_self.c" program creates two contexts and a source in each one.
-It creates a receiver in the first context only.
-It runs two separate statistics threads, one for each context.
+It runs the C and Java tests five times, each time with a different transport type (LBT-RM, LBT-RU, TCP, IPC, SMX).

 Note that for the purposes of the demonstration, statistics are sampled and printed by each thread